Yingzhen-ietf/BGP-QUIC/BoQ Finite State Machine (FSM).md

 TrackQUICState

 Option 1: PassiveQUICEstablishment
 Description: This option indicated that the BoQ FSM will passivley wait for the remote BGP peer to establish the BGP QUIC connecton.
-As specified in Section 5.1, a BoQ speaker's role can be a QUIC client, a QUIC server, or any.
-If a BoQ speaker is configured as a QUIC client, the PassiveQUICEstablishement SHOULD be set to FALSE.
+As specified in <Section 5.1>, a BoQ speaker's role can be a QUIC client, a QUIC server, or any.
+If a BoQ speaker is configured as a QUIC client, the PassiveQUICEstablishment MUST be set to FALSE; when a BoQ speaker is configured as a QUIC server, the PassiveQUICEstablishment MUST be set to TRUE.
 Value: TURE or FALSE
 Applicability: the control channel

 Option 2: TrackQUICState
-Description: The BoQ FSM normally tracks the end result of a
-                      QUIC connection attempt rather than individual QUIC messages.
-Optionally, the BoQ FSM can support additional interaction with the QUIC connection
+Description: The BoQ FSM normally tracks the end result of a QUIC connection attempt rather than individual QUIC messages.
+Optionally, the BoQ FSM can support additional interaction with the QUIC connection negotiation.
-                      negotiation.
 The interaction with the QUIC events may increase the amount of logging the BGP peer connection requires and the number of BoQ FSM changes.
 Value: TRUE or FALSE
 Applicability: the control channel

 Group 4: BGP Message Processing